Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 The following script, using polynomial $y=a+bx+cx^2+dx^3$ to fit the `sine` function $y=sin(x)$, finds a set of approximate fitting parameters $a$, $b$, $c$, $d$.

 This example was introduced to show how Eager Mode and Graph Mode are related in OneFlow (most of the code is reusable).
-Readers may be very familiar with OneFlow's Eager Mode now, here we do not explain in detail, interested readers can click on “Code”to expand the Code.
+Readers may be very familiar with OneFlow's Eager Mode now, here we do not explain in detail, interested readers can click on "Code" to expand the Code.

 > Note: This sample code is adapted from [PyTorch official tutorial](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html#nn-module).